Seantheprogrammer93/polygonpayjs/README.md

 **Please go to our [documentation](https://docs.polygonpay.com) for more detailed installation and usage instructions**

-1) The first step is to sign up for a [PolygonPay](https://app.polygonpay.com/signup) account.
+1) The first step is to sign up for a [PolygonPay](https://app.polygonpay.com/signup) account and obtain an API key.

 2) The second step is to include the following `<script>` tags in your HTML `<head>`.
 In order to optimize performance you should implement the minified versions of jQuery and polygonpayJS.
 ```html